-Spring is our thing, but we don’t stop there, we live the Cubs life!
+Spring is our thing, but we live the Cubs life!

 Some college students go to spring break in Panama Beach, Daytona, or Lake Havasu, Tim Sheridan went to Cubs spring training in Mesa.
 On his spring break he became a Cubs fanatic, Tim also became the Cubs spring training Public Address Announcer.
 He’s still announcing and he’s your tour guide who abides here at Boys of Spring.